isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 We created a MySQL 5.7 in docker, and ran it with a persistent external volume.
-We performed a series of upgrades to 8.0 and 8.4, until we ran into a situation where the `mysql_native_password` authenticaiton method no longer was recognized.
+We performed a series of upgrades to 8.0 and 8.4, until we ran into a situation where the `mysql_native_password` authentication method no longer was recognized.

 We then crafted a recovery `my.cnf` file with a `skip_grant_tables` config, mapped that into the container, and performed a recovery.

 We have demonstrated the `ALTER USER` statements to upgrade the authentication method to `caching_sha2_password`.
 We have also demonstrated how to create more users with a complete set of privileges.

-We have demonstrated that the container is now reacable as root, from inside the container and with an experted port from the outside.
+We have demonstrated that the container is now reachable as root, from inside the container and with an exported port from the outside.